-Does the patient have an active HAI?
+Does the patient have an active HCAI?
 Patient has an active healthcare-associated infection on survey date.
-If patient has ≥ 1 active HAI, collect HAI data.
+If patient has ≥ 1 active HCAI, collect HCAI data.

 How many active HAIs does the patient have? (data-capture system only) Specify the number of HAIs the patient has on the date of the survey (from 1 to 4) as per definition above.
-This will permit collection of HAI data for each HAI the patient has on the date of the survey.
+This will permit collection of HCAI data for each HCAI the patient has on the date of the survey.

-Examples of diseases for different McCabe score categories:
+Point Prevalence Survey on Healthcare Associated Infections, Antimicrobial Use and Antimicrobial Stewardship in England 2023 Examples of diseases for different McCabe score categories: